-The United States stepped back from the brink of default on Tuesday but congressional approval of a last-ditch deficit-cutting plan failed to dispel fears of a credit downgrade and future tax and spending feuds.
+The United States stepped back from the brink of default on Tuesday but congressional approval of a last-gasp deficit-cutting plan failed to dispel fears of a credit downgrade and future feuds over taxes and spending.

-President Barack Obama and lawmakers from across the political divide expressed relief over the hard-won compromise to raise the country's borrowing authority after weeks of rancorous partisan battles.
+President Barack Obama and lawmakers from across the political divide expressed relief over the hard-won compromise to raise U.S. borrowing authority.
+Nevertheless, U.S. stocks fell sharply as investors fretted over persistent economic and political uncertainties dogging the world's largest economy.

 International Monetary Fund chief Christine Lagarde said the deal reduced uncertainty in the markets.

-Questions lingered about the fragile U.S. economy and whether the bipartisan deficit-cutting compromise could deliver the desired results.
+But other worries loomed ominously for investors.
+Still present was the possibility of a painful downgrade of the top-notch American credit rating.
+And, questions lingered about the economy itself and whether the bipartisan deficit-cutting compromise could deliver the desired results.

-He said he expected tax reform to emerge from deliberations by the new congressional committee, and that a balanced approach in which the wealthier pay more taxes was needed.
+He made clear he expected tax reform to emerge from deliberations by the new congressional committee, and that a "balanced approach" in which the wealthier pay more taxes was needed.